formlio/forml/docs/application.rst

 Applications get deployed by publishing into an :ref:`application inventory <inventory>` used by the particular :ref:`serving engine <serving>`.
 Unlike the :ref:`project artifacts
 <registry-artifacts>`, applications are not versioned and are only held in a flat namespace
-depending on uniqueness of each application :meth:`name <forml.application.Descriptor.name>`.
+depending on the uniqueness of each application :meth:`name <forml.application.Descriptor.name>`.
-(Re)publishing an application with existing name overwrites the original instance.
+(Re)publishing an application with an existing name overwrites the original instance.

 .. code-block:: console